danieljprice/phantom/docs/user-guide/apr_guide.rst

   apr_type =           2    !
 1: static, 2: moving sink, 3: create clumps

 Here you choose what kind of region you want.
 Current options include:
  1. A position fixed in space
  2. Tracking a particular sink particle
  3. Tracking a gravitationally bound clump (under development).
-Depending on what you choose here you will get additional options to choose to describe the properties of the region you selected.
+Depending on what you choose here you will get additional options to describe the properties of the region you selected.
 You may need to re-run to get the right options if you alter apr_type.
-To add your own, new region you can edit the apr_region.f90 file.
+To add your own new region you can edit the apr_region.f90 file.
 Note for now that we only allow spherical regions.

 ::